chrisdemars/conference-proposals/low-vision.md

-## I Can't See: Low Vision A11y & Users.
+## I Can't See: Low Vision A11y & Users

 ### Abstract